almostengr/almostengrwebsite/website/docs/projects/light-show-faq.md

 For assistance with configuring or issues with xLights, you can post in the
 <a href="https://www.facebook.com/groups/xLights" target="_blank">Official xLights Support Group</a>.

-### Song updates are posted to Twitter.
+### Song updates used to be posted to Twitter.
 How does that work?

 See the [Falcon Pi Twitter](/projects/falcon-pi-twitter) page for more information about that project.